slok/rainbow-bash/plugins/position/README.md

 Example
 -------

-Write the clock at end of the line (left) in the prompt.
+Write the clock at end of the line (right) in the prompt.
 You could make the [simple](/themes/simple) theme to show the clock like this:

     RBW_MY_CUSTOM_THEME="\